 A touring cyclist rides longer, but with less intense pedaling effort.
-A long-distance rider is not seeking speed, but endurance, and will generally tend to avoid extreme effort, so as to not waste physical resources.
+A long-distance rider is seeking not speed, but endurance, and will generally tend to avoid extreme effort, so as not to waste physical resources.
 Thus, the touring cyclist is likely to seek a more upright posture.
 As cyclists age, their position preferences also are likely to change.

-Similarly, a casual recreational cyclist, or beginner cyclist is not likely to be comfortable with a low handlebar position.
+Similarly, a casual recreational cyclist or beginner cyclist is not likely to be comfortable with a low handlebar position.

 Most "road" bikes use threaded forks, and take a stem that slips inside of the fork's steering column.
 The stem will have a long bolt running down through the vertical part, connecting to a wedge at the bottom.
 Tightening the bolt pulls up the wedge, and the wedge jams against the inside of the steerer, securing the stem to the steering column.

 Loosening up the bolt, usually with a 6 mm Allen wrench, may free up the wedge and allow you to move the stem in the steerer.
 Sometimes, loosening the bolt won't loosen the wedge, so you may need to unscrew the bolt a few turns and then give it a tap on top with a block of wood or a soft mallet.

 Older stems used a conical "expander" nut, with a split quill (shaft) that would expand against the inside of the steerer, but the principle is the same.